tomas/needle/README.md

   })
 ```

-With only two dependencies, Needle supports:
+With only one single dependency, Needle supports:

  - HTTP/HTTPS requests, with the usual verbs you would expect.
  - All of Node's native TLS options, such as 'rejectUnauthorized' (see below).